husseinhesham24/alpha_blog/README.md

 ## Description

-*  A simple website which user can create an article and add it under some categories
-*  Using heroku for deploument
-*  Using postgresql for database
-*  Using Bootstrap for frontend
+This website provides users with the ability to create, read, update, and delete articles and categorize them as well.
+The system has multiple user levels, and it is hosted on Heroku while utilizing PostgreSQL for database management and Bootstrap for the frontend.

 ## Link
 * [Alpha Blog](https://alpha-blog-siv.herokuapp.com/)